 - Management Information Systems

 - Critical Thinking

 - Industrial Psychology

 *Some courses are subject to change according to Keiser University’s internal policies.

-The Latin American Campus of Keiser University has a roster of qualified faculty with Ph.D. and Master degree from prestigious universities in the U.S. and Europe who in addition to being student-centered, have extensive teaching experience.
+Keiser University – Latin American Campus has a roster of qualified faculty with Ph.Ds and Master’s degrees from prestigious universities in the U.S. and Europe who, in addition to being student-centered, have extensive teaching and professional experience.

 Program taught in: